vfulco/mongo-backup-s3/README.md

 ## How to use
 ### backupMongo
+This script will backup your data to S3 Bucket describe in your configuration.

 * 2 parameters for this script :

 | Parameter   | Position  | Description                                                         |